-Ashes should never be allowed to accumulate in ash pit, so that they in any way impede the flow of combustion air to the fire.
-Excessive ash accumulation can cause the fire to go out and also can cause severe damage to the grates because of the absence of a cooling flow of air beneath them.
+Ashes should never be allowed to accumulate in the ash pit, so that they in any way impede the flow of combustion air into fire.
+Excessive ash accumulation can cause severe damage to the grates due to the absence of a cooling flow of air beneath them.

 Ashes should be placed in a metal container with a tight fitting lid.
-The closed container of ashes should be placed on a non-combustible floor or on the ground, away from all combustible materials, pending final disposal.
-If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should remain in the closed container until all cinders have thoroughly cooled outside the dwelling.
+The closed container of ashes should be placed on a noncombustible floor or the ground, well away from all combustible materials, pending final disposal.
+If the ashes are disposed of by burial into the soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have been thoroughly cooled outside of the dwelling.